Get a quote

 As with any type of insurance, the time to have hurricane insurance is before you need it.
 That’s why it’s smart to shop for coverage or to switch insurance providers well before hurricane season.
 Getting a hurricane insurance quote from several homeowners insurance companies is the best first step.

 You should also know that insurance companies often put moratoriums, or binding prohibitions, in place before a catastrophic event.
-This delays your ability to purchase coverage or change insurance companies.
+This delays your ability to purchase coverage or change insurance companies by as much as 24 to 48 hours before the storm’s predicted impact.

 Though moratoriums are infrequent, insurance companies usually put one into effect because of approaching hurricanes, tropical storms, wildfires, or other catastrophes.